Dubrovnik to Kotor Day Trip: The Complete Guide for the Best Day Out

 Recommendation: For those visiting in the summer, aim to hike in the morning before the sun steps out.

-Montenegro can hit average highs of 30°C (86°F), not the ideal temperature for strenuous activity unless you’re training to become a Navy Seal!
+Montenegro can hit average highs of 30°C (86°F), which is not the ideal temperature for strenuous activity unless you’re training to become a Navy Seal!

 2. Explore the Old Town